jrochkind/texts/search_compare/article.md

 * Only the first author of a multi-author citation seems to be available from the API, even though documentation suggests otherwise.
 * Sorting either doesn't work at all, or doesn’t work as documented, had difficulty getting sort other than by relevance to work.
 * No abstracts provided (see ToS issues below).
-* Terrible way of responding to a query that produces zero hits, with an error message rather than simply reporting 0 hits.
-Undocumented, so have to reverse-engineer and guess as to specification.
+* Queries that produces zero hits produce with an error message rather than simply reporting 0 hits.
+This was undocumented, and discovered through 'reverse engineering', that is notification behavior in practice.
-* Unlike the 'discovery' products, no query-in-context search term highlighting whatsoever.
+* Unlike the 'discovery' products, no query-in-context search term highlighting.

 #### API authentication

-* Scopus requires your API client IP address to be registered for auth, as well as an api key sent in an HTTP header.  (why both?)
+* Scopus requires your API client IP address to be registered, and an API key additionally sent in an HTTP header.
-* API key sent in headers makes debugging or exploration of API in a browser window difficult.
+* The API key sent in the HTTP headers makes debugging or exploration of API in a browser window difficult.
 Other products provide a 'console' app of some sort to work around this, but Scopus does not.

 #### End-user authentication